Skip to main content

 Members

-• Position — Order in which members are tried by the linear strategy.
-Lowest position rings first; positions start at 1.
-Other strategies ignore this — set it to anything.
+Queue members are the users who answer queued calls.
+Each member has a Position, used by the linear and round robin (memory) strategies (lowest position rings first; positions start at 1).
+Other strategies ignore position — set it to anything.

 When you add a new member at a position that's already taken, existing members at that position and below shift down by one to make room — you never have to manually renumber.